datamindedbe/conveyor-samples/basic/dlthub_oracle_to_snowflake/README.md

 # Context

-This is a sample to illustrate how one can extract data from an Oracle database and load those into S3 Tables.
+This project illustrates how one can extract data from an Oracle database and load those into Snowflake.

 V1 will have the extraction from Oracle to the local file system.
-In V2, the local file system will be replaced with S3 Tables.
+In V2, the local file system will be replaced with Snowflake.

-## V1
+## V1: Oracle to local

 1. Set up a small Oracle database.